pierre1500/DevSecOps_WorkShops/Infrastructure_Workshop/Azure_CLI/Missions/mission_3.md

 ---

 #### **Exercise 4: Store SQL Admin Password in Key Vault**

 Next, store the SQL admin password in the Key Vault for secure retrieval by authorized entities.
+- Use the `az keyvault secret set` command to store the `sql-admin-password` in the Key Vault.
+- Replace the `<sql_admin_password>` placeholder with the actual SQL admin password.
 <details>
 <summary>💡 Show Solution</summary>